aroc/claude-ai-copilot/README.md

-# AI Co-Pilot for Obsidian
+# Claude AI Copilot for Obsidian

-An AI-powered assistant plugin for Obsidian that helps you edit and improve your notes using natural language prompts.
+Claude AI powered vault assistant that can edit notes, create files, and organize your entire vault using natural language.

 ## Features